-Unlike skin lightening creams which only lighten the areas it is applied to, monobenzone applied anywhere on the body will lead to white patches at different areas.
+Unlike skin lightening creams which only lighten the areas it is applied to, monobenzone applied anywhere on the body will lead to white patches in different areas.
 For example, if you applied monobenzone on your face, you could develop permanent white patches and streaks on your arms, legs and torso as well.

 - After one year… white skin, with ruddy or pinkish tones

 Because monobenzone creams kill the skin’s melanocytes, you can expect completely white and pinkish skin following depigmentation.
 This usually occurs after approximately one year of monobenzone use.
-The skin color will be similar to a person with albinism.
+The skin colour will be similar to a person with albinism.
 Physical activity and exercise will lead to ruddy-looking skin and flushing as the blood beneath the skin’s surface will show up clearly without any pigment to tint its appearance.

 - Within one to two years, the skin may start to repigment itself

 While this repigmentation may happen to vitiligo sufferers as well, it occurs sooner and more aggressively in people with normal skin.
 This is because vitiligo sufferers’ immune systems are constantly attacking their own pigment cells.
 There is no such action in people with normal skin.
 In fully-functioning immune systems, melanocytes will become active again.
-Spots and patches of pigmentation will start to appear over previously white skin, leading to a patchy appearance.
+Spots and patches of pigmentation will start to appear over the previously white skin, leading to a patchy appearance.